michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 ![](images/process_2.png)

 #### Step 1: Image Search
-1. Image Search:   Online search for images of building to be used in reconstruction.
+a) Image Search:   Online search for images of building to be used in reconstruction.
-2.

 #### Step 2: NeRS Preprocessing
-2. Image Selection:   Final images showcasing all exterior sides of each church
+a) Image Selection:   Final images showcasing all exterior sides of each church
-3. Image Editing:   Remove occlusions, correct perspective distortions, and compensate for missing images
+b) Image Editing:   Remove occlusions, correct perspective distortions, and compensate for missing images
-4. Image Masking:  Creating image masks around the outline of the church
+c) Image Masking:  Creating image masks around the outline of the church
-5. Parameter Setting:    Estimating image angles between the camera and the church
+d) Parameter Setting:    Estimating image angles between the camera and the church
-6. Template Shape Estimation:   Estimating the general dimensions of the churches (length, width, and height)
+e) Template Shape Estimation:   Estimating the general dimensions of the churches (length, width, and height)

 #### Step 3: NeRS 3-D Reconstruction
-7. NeRS Reconstruction:   Automated 3-D reconstruction of all buildings into high quality detailed mesh objects.
+a) NeRS Reconstruction:   Automated 3-D reconstruction of all buildings into high quality detailed mesh objects.

 #### Step 4: Data Augmentation & Formatting
-8. Data Augmentation:   Augmenting the data from 331 churches to 5627 models
+a) Data Augmentation:   Augmenting the data from 331 churches to 5627 models
-9. Data Formatting:   converting the models to the appropriate format for DL Model Input (SDF voxel format for this example).
+b) Data Formatting:   converting the models to the appropriate format for DL Model Input (SDF voxel format for this example).

 <br>

 ### Step 1: Image Search

-#### 1) Image Search
+#### a) Image Search

 In order to build the dataset, digital images of your object must be searched for and collected .
 Images can be acquired from a number of online resoures, including, but not limited to, Google, blogs, social media platforms, and other image repositories.
 [Archi_Base](https://github.com/michaelhasey/Archi_Base) can be used to expedite this process and download images automatically from multiple sources.